| Research Subjects>EB concepts>Envirinmental Behavior>Schema/Affordance

 the hypothesis is generally supported by an average analysis although some

+of schemata for a certain room are not shared.
 The analysis of the individual subject's data reveals that even if the

 score of evaluation differ among the subjects, each subject evaluates the